 Director of Negro Health Service

-Barnwell remained active in humane work until 1945, but in the latter part of his life and career was best known as Director of Negro Health Service at the Texas Tuberculosis Association and as a cofounder of the Omicron Upsilon chapter of the Omega Psi Phi fraternity of black businessmen and professionals.
+Seymour Carroll, already gravely ill, and John W. Lemon, who doubled as principal of the Bethel School in Ark, Virginia, and minister of the black church there, faded rapidly out of the public eye.
+F. Rivers Barnwell, however, in the latter part of his life and career became widely known as Director of Negro Health Service at the Texas Tuberculosis Association and as a cofounder of the Omicron Upsilon chapter of the Omega Psi Phi fraternity of black businessmen and professionals.